Energy may give further impetus to U.S. small-cap stocks

 The Russell 2000 index of small capitalization stocks closed at a record high for a third day in a row on Friday and registered its third week of gains, sharply outperforming large-cap stocks on Wall Street, with all three major indexes posting losses for the week.

 The Russell is up 11.1 percent since its Feb.
-8 low for the year, while the S&P 500 .SPX is up just 5.1 percent since that date.
+8 low for the year, while the S&P 500 is up just 5.1 percent since that date.

-The S&P 600 small-cap index .SPCY is also at a record high.
-Energy shares .SPSMCE within the S&P 600 have led recent gains, thanks to a jump in oil prices, which analysts said should boost earnings forecasts for the sector.
+The S&P 600 small-cap index is also at a record high.
+Energy shares within the S&P 600 have led recent gains, thanks to a jump in oil prices, which analysts said should boost earnings forecasts for the sector.

 The outperformance of small-cap stocks has been driven partly by the December U.S. tax overhaul.
 The legislation included steep corporate tax cuts that particularly benefited smaller-cap companies, which had been paying higher rates than large-cap companies overall.